Hill figure: UK

-Influence on other art forms
+References in other art forms

 The white horses of Wiltshire, of which there are currently nine, have inspired other sculptures in the county.
 Julive Livsey's sculpture White Horse Pacified (1987) in Shaw, Swindon was inspired by the white horses.

 In 2010, Charlotte Moreton created the steel sculpture White Horse for Solstice Park, Amesbury, taking influence from white horses.

 The Westbury White Horse is depicted on a roundabout and mosaic in the town.

 An 1872 sketch of the Cherhill White Horse was incorporated into an unofficial flag of Wiltshire.

 The Town Flag of Pewsey, registered in September 2014, features the Pewsey White Horse at its centre.